 Submit the manuscript with the following:

-1) Covering letter indicating the category under which authors wish the article to be considered for and also outlining briefly the aims, methods, results, and main message of the paper.
+1) Cover letter indicating the category under which authors wish the article to be considered for and also outlining briefly the aims, methods, results, and main message of the paper.

-2) CD is properly labeled, containing: the manuscript, agreement/disclosure forms.
-The Bulletin accepts and gives priority to manuscripts submitted by email.
+2) Properly labeled CD containing: the manuscript, agreement/disclosure forms.
+The Bulletin accepts and gives priority to manuscripts submitted by e-mail.

 Bahrain Medical Bulletin